SpenceKonde/ATTinyCore/README.md

 On all parts except the tiny841/441 `tone()` is on timer1; on 841/441. tone() is on Timer2 to improve compatibility; with Tone moved onto timer2, the many libraries that use timer1 (Servo, TimerOne, and many others) can be used alongside `tone()` on the 841/441.
 Using `tone()` will prevent PWM from working on PWM pins controlled by Timer1 (Timer2 for 841/441), and manipulating it's registers will break `tone()`.

 Most of the ATtiny parts only have two timers.
 The attiny841 has a third timer, timer2, which is an exact copy of the lovely 16-bit timer1, and completely different from the timer2 that most atmega devices have.
 Libraries designed to work with "Timer2" will not work on any of these parts, even the 841/441.

+### printf() support
+Serial and similar classes support the printf syntax.
+This feature, common on third party cores, is absent from the official cores.
+Unlike more modern cores we do not provide a menu to configure printf mode.

 ### Built-in tinyNeoPixel library